 Browser rendering works by loading a page and reading the HTML code.
 The browser then takes the code and constructs a Document Object Model (DOM) tree, in which each node is an object representing a part of the document.
 In simple terms, browser rendering is the process in which website code is turned into the interactive website that you see in front of you.

 Can browsers access local files?

 Yes, if you have accidentally deleted your browser history, you can recover it.
 Each browser has different settings to recover deleted data.

 How do I install a new web browser?

 First, locate the download link for the browser you want to download to your device.
 Once you find it, click on the “Download” button and start the installation.
 Follow the prompts on the screen.

 Can I have more than one web browser on my computer?

 Yes, you can have as many browsers as you’d like.
 All browsers run independently of each other or any other programs, so you can have multiple browsers open without a problem.

 Why is it important to keep your browser up to date?

-Updates are important for browsers because they usually enhance a security feature.
-It’s key to always download the latest version of the browser you’re choosing so that you have a better chance of being protected against malware, phishing, viruses, and spyware.
+Updates are important for browsers because they enhance security features.
+It’s key to always download the latest version of the browser you’re using so you will be protected against malware, phishing, viruses, and spyware.